|Originality.AI||AI Detector PRO||Winston AI||GPTZero||Copyleaks||OpenAI Text Classifier|

 Who needs these AI content detectors?

-I would not be surprised if soon colleges and schools will be bound to start using these kinds of tools to check academic and essay submissions.
-And, in the world of digital marketing, here are some of the businesses that need these tools right now to avoid losing money or avoiding SEO penalties.
+I would not be surprised if colleges and schools will soon be bound to start using these kinds of tools to check academic and essay submissions.
+And, in the world of digital marketing, here are some businesses that need these tools right now to avoid losing money or avoiding SEO penalties.

 - Webmasters – If you run a website and hire writers to write content for you, you need to check if the content submitted by your authors is original or is written by AI.
 At the same time, if you let a guest author submit articles, you need to check for AI content before publishing.